cyralinc/terraform-aws-sidecar-ec2/docs/networking.md

 See the following sections how to set up the necessary parameters for each of these scenarios.

+All resources outlined below are expected to live in the same VPC, meaning that the parameter `vpc_id` will correspond to the ID of the VPC of all subnets used throughout the deployment configuration.

 ## Public load balancer and public EC2 instances

 To deploy an entirely public sidecar, use the following parameters: